 All amplified sound systems in the campground must be turned off between midnight and 10:00 AM.

 If you want to take professional quality photos or videos contact our MEDIA TEAM and make arrangements in advance.
 Otherwise you will have to put your professional equipment in your tent.

-Ejection Policy: Those who masquerade their pet as a service animal will be ejected from the site without refund.
+Ejection Policy: Those who masquerade their pet as a service animal or violate the rules for service animals will be ejected from the site without refund.